rail-berkeley/bridge_data_v2/README.md

 - Goal-condtioned IQL [[Kostrikov et al.]](https://arxiv.org/abs/2110.06169)
 - Goal-conditioned contrastive RL [[Zheng et al., Eysenbach et al.]](https://chongyi-zheng.github.io/stable_contrastive_rl/)

-The code for RT-1 can be found [here](https://github.com/google-research/robotics_transformer) and the code for the language-conditioned BC method will be released soon.
+The code for RT-1 can be found [here](https://github.com/google-research/robotics_transformer), the code for ACT can be found [here](https://github.com/tonyzhaozh/act), and the code for the language-conditioned BC method will be released soon.

+Please open a GitHub issue if you encounter problems with this code.

 ## Data

 The raw dataset (comprised of JPEGs, PNGs, and pkl files) can be downloaded from the [website](https://rail-berkeley.github.io/bridgedata/).
 For training, the raw data needs to be converted into a TFRecord format that is compatible with the data loader.
-First, use `scripts/bridgedata_raw_to_numpy.py` to convert the raw data into numpy files.
-Then, use `scripts/bridgedata_numpy_to_tfrecord.py` to convert the numpy files into TFRecord files.
+First, use `data_processing/bridgedata_raw_to_numpy.py` to convert the raw data into numpy files.
+Then, use `data_processing/bridgedata_numpy_to_tfrecord.py` to convert the numpy files into TFRecord files.

 ## Training

 To start training run the command below.
 Replace `METHOD` with one of `gc_bc`, `gc_ddpm_bc`, `gc_iql`, or `contrastive_rl_td`, and replace `NAME` with a name for the run.

 ```
-python experiments/bridgedata_offline_gc.py \
+python experiments/train.py \
     --config experiments/configs/train_config.py:METHOD \
     --bridgedata_config experiments/configs/data_config.py:all \
     --name NAME